schnapster/Magma/README.md

 ## Changelog

-Expect breaking changes between versions while v1 has not been released.
+Expect breaking changes between minor versions while v1 has not been released.

+### v0.3.2
+- Log endpoint to which the connection has been closed along with the reason
+- Share a BufferPool between all connections to avoid memory leak

 ### v0.3.1
 - Dependency updates